IERoboticsAILab/clever_lamp/README.md

     b. `clever_lamp.py`: Look at the tf transformation of the universal marker position relative to the digital space and move end effector accordingly.

     c. `computer_vision.py`: Look at the webcam, detect using mediapipe if you are pointing at something with your finger, take screenshot and shows YouTube video and Wikipedia of what you are looking at.
 If it detect some math, it solve it step by tep with you, projecting on the paper the solution.
-To run this script you will need to create a virtual environment with all the dependencies and activate it when launching the alfred node.
+To run this script you will need to create a virtual environment with all the dependencies and activate it when launching the alfred node. (gemini 6 request evry 2:30 min.
+1 min of cooldown)

 ### Usage